 The main elements you’ll need to think about in a logo’s design are:

 - Colours: monochrome, multicoloured, with or without gradient

-You should know that, in any creative process, is almost impossible to get it right on the first attempt.
+In any creative process, it’s almost impossible to get it right on the first attempt.
 We designed several logos with different approaches.